 - Papules are small bumps on the skin

-- Pustules are small bumps filled with pus or fluid
+- Pustules are small skin bumps filled with pus or fluid

 An irregular reddish wheal can surround yellow pustules and papules.
 These skin eruptions can wax and wane over several days.
 It means they may increase or decrease in number, size, or severity over days.